acburst/goodgameshelf/README.md

 # Compile for prod - UNIX
 1) pug templates -P -o ./docs/recommendations
-2) drag index.html to root from recommendations
+2) drag index.html and about.html to root from recommendations
 3) drag best-games files to best-games folder from recommendations